Stanley Black & Decker Inc at UBS Global Industrials and Transpo

 Markus M. H. Mittermaier - UBS Investment Bank, Research Division - Head & US Equity Research Analyst of Americas Electrical Equipment and Multi Industry Research

+And we have Dennis Lange here with us, VP, Investor Relations; and Cort, Senior Director, Investor Relations, is in the room somewhere here.
+Hi, Cort.

+I think, Don, you're going to have some opening remarks for us, and then we go straight into Q&A. The format wi

-Stanley Black & Decker Inc at UBS Global Industrials and Transportation Conference (Virtual) Transcript
+Stanley Black & Decker Inc at UBS Global Industrials and Transportation Conference Transcript

 |Access to All Earning Calls and Stock Analysis